Where is the G spot?

 It’s the legendary come-button that apparently turns your orgasms up to 11.
 But where is the G spot, and why is it so hard to find?
 Do they even exist?
 And if you can’t find it, are you ‘normal’?
 The Mix explains everything you ever wanted to know about the G spot, including the elusive mystery of how to find your G spot.

 Is the G-spot a myth?

-There’s been all sorts of debate in the scientific world about whether the G-spot actually exists, or if it’s just a sexual Santa Claus.
-And for most, the jury’s still out.
+There’s been all sorts of debate in the scientific world about whether the G-spot actually exists.
+For most, the jury’s still out.
 But Nicci Talbot, sex educator and author of Orgasm believes it definitely exists.

 “Most ‘scientific’ studies will say it’s unlikely,” says Nicci.
 “But they are either too general or research too few women to be reliable.”

 Most magazine features are equally convinced, screaming “yes it does!” before listing a million ways to hit it.
 But if you can’t find yours, all this can leave you feeling either like you’re missing out – or weird.
 And sex can be pressurised enough as it is.

 The hype, the name, even – suggests the G-spot is a specific place that you press for a mega orgasm.
 In fact, in women it could be anywhere on a large zone of erectile tissue hiding behind the inner wall of the vagina.
 This tissue starts from the urethral opening (AKA: your pee-hole), runs the length of the urethra and back into the body too.
 The most sensitive area, when pressed through the vaginal wall, is effectively your G-spot.